damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ## Idea (Chat)

 Let's go back to our Mattermost client.
 Today, more of your team's conversations are happening in chat, not in issues.
-With GitLab's chat command integration, you can turn ideas into issues with one command.
+With GitLab's chat command integration, you can easily turn ideas into issues.

 > * Go to Mattermost [https://mattermost.make-sid-dance.com](https://mattermost.make-sid-dance.com)
 > * Skip tutorial
-> * Type: Let's improve the homepage!
 > * Type: `/minimal-ruby-app help`

 On first use, the command will ask you to connect your GitLab account, which is as simple as clicking the provided link in the response.